Miconen/comfy/README.md

 # Comfy
-Comfy to develop for discord bot using discord.js
+Comfy to develop for and easy to get into discord bot using discord.js

 ## How to start & requirements
 Create yourself a discord dev application at https://discord.com/developers/applications.
 Once created open the application and create a new bot under 'Bot'.
 Click 'Click to Reveal Token' and copy it to your credentials.json file token field. (token_dev is to be used with another bot which you can switch to by setting devToggle = true in index.js)